tournepivoine/shinpokered-fr/README.md

 New Items:
 ====
 There are some new items here, with the aim of accomodating new Pokemon, adding features, and acting as methods of getting to new locations.
+- The Wing Fossil is a new item that allows Aerodactyl to be revived, as the Old Amber is instead used for Decilla.
+It's hidden in Mt.
+Moon.
+- The Tea from FireRed/LeafGreen and Let's Go Pikachu/Eevee is added, allowing Saffron access for free.
+The guards now imply they want a cup of tea.
+	- This also accomodates Mt.
+Moon Square's shop, which would otherwise break progression due to its contents.
+Hint hint!
+- The Ice, Poison and Heart Stones have been added, the latter two being from the SpaceWorld '97 demo.
+	- Additional evolution items include the Protector, Black Augurite, Up-Grade, Dubious Disc, and the Metal Coat.
 - To accomodate Meltan, the Mystery Box from Pokemon GO is featured.
 When used, wild encounters are replaced with Meltan until one leaves the location.
+It can be obtained in the Safari Zone.
 	- The Candy Jar is a new key item that allows Meltan Candy to be collected.
 Defeating a Meltan rewards 10 Candy, and once 400 are collected, it turns into an evolution item to evolve Meltan into Melmetal.
-- The Ice, Poison and Heart Stones have been added, the latter two being from the SpaceWorld '97 demo.
-	- Additional evolution items include the Protector, Black Augurite, Up-Grade, Dubious Disc, and the Metal Coat.
+It can be obtained in the Indigo Plateau Lobby.
 - The Bottle Cap has been added alongside a Hyper Training feature, acting as effectively a Gold Bottle Cap.
 - The Old Sea Map has been added, giving access to Faraway Island and Mew.
+- The Silph Letter allows access to a new post-game challenge, obtained after completing the game.
 - The Citrine Pass has been added, allowing access to a new post-game area based on the unused "C" map.
-- The Wing Fossil is a new item that allows Aerodactyl to be revived, as the Old Amber is instead used for Decilla.
-- The Tea from FireRed/LeafGreen and Let's Go Pikachu/Eevee is added, allowing Saffron access for free.
-The guards now imply they want a cup of tea.
-	- This also accomodates Mt.
-Moon Square's shop, which would otherwise break progression.
+It can be obtained in the post-game.

 New Areas
 ====